 Wieliczka Salt Mine

-Although not technically in the city, no list of things to do in Krakow is complete without Wieliczka Salt Mine.
+Although not technically in the city, no list of things to see in Krakow is complete without Wieliczka Salt Mine.
 Wandering through the dozens of salt chambers at Wieliczka Salt Mine, located just 10 kilometres from the centre of Krakow, is one of Poland’s most famous experiences and one that any visitor to Krakow should undertake.

 Foreigners pay 84zł or 89zł (between April 29 and May 3, and July 1 to August 31) for either the tourist route or the miner’s route.
 English tours depart every 30 minutes between 9:00 a.m. to 5:00 p.m.